-Applies to methacholine: compounding powder, inhalation powder for reconstitution
+Applies to methacholine: compounding powder, inhalation powder for reconstitution, inhalation solution.

 When administered orally or by injection, this drug is reported to cause nausea, vomiting, substernal pain or pressure, hypotension, fainting, and transient complete heart block.
 Overdosage with this drug, when administered orally or by injection, can result in a syncopal reaction with cardiac arrest and loss of consciousness.
 This drug should be administered only by inhalation.[Ref]

 1. "Product Information.
 Provocholine (methacholine)."
 Methapharm Inc (2002):

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.